What is EMDR therapy?

 EMDR therapy should be carried out by a therapist with pre-existing core training, for example as a psychologist, psychotherapist or counselling.
 EMDR therapists who are accredited practitioners have done the pre-requisite number of hours of EMDR therapy, supervision and reflective practice to demonstrate their skills.
 You can find an accredited EMDR therapist on the EMDR Association website.

-If you are considering EMDR therapy please feel free to get in touch to discuss with me.
+We have several EMDR trained therapists as part of this online therapy service.
+If you are considering EMDR therapy please get in touch here to discuss with us.

 You may also find it helpful to read my blog post How many sessions of therapy will I need?